platformer/typst-algorithms/algo.typ

 //   correct indentation, and indent guides.
 //
 // Parameters:
+//   lines: List of algorithm lines from _get-algo-lines().
 //   strong-keywords: Whether to have bold keywords.
 //   keywords: List of terms to receive strong emphasis if
 //     strong-keywords is true.
 //   indent-size: Size of line indentations.
 //   indent-guides: Stroke for indent guides.
 //   indent-guides-offset: Horizontal offset of indent guides.
+//   inset: Inner padding.
 //   row-gutter: Space between lines.
-//   inset: Inner padding.
-//   block-align: Alignment of block.
-Use none for no alignment.
 //   main-text-styles: Dictionary of styling options for the algorithm steps.
 //   comment-styles: Dictionary of styling options for comment text.
 //   line-number-styles: Dictionary of styling options for the line numbers.